gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 [*FCPS*](https://CRAN.R-project.org/package=FCPS);
 see also {cite}`ThrunUltsch2020:fcps`.

-<string>:19: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0      800
-1     1000
-2     4096
-3     4096
-4      212
-5      400
-6      770
-7      770
-8      400
-9      800
-10    1016
-Name: *n*, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
-<string>:20: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0     3
-1     3
-2     2
-3     2
-4     3
-5     2
-6     2
-7     2
-8     3
-9     2
-10    2
-Name: *d*, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
 |    | dataset         | *n*   | *d*   | reference labels   |   *k* |   noise points |   *g* |
 |:---|:----------------|:------|:------|:-------------------|------:|---------------:|------:|
 | 1  | **atom**        | 800   | 3     | labels0            |     2 |              0 |  0    |